A StoryBots Christmas

-A StoryBots Christmas is a children's animated holiday special based on the characters from the digital educational program StoryBots and the original television series Ask the StoryBots and StoryBots Super Songs.
+A StoryBots Christmas is an American Christmas television special based on the characters from the digital educational program StoryBots and the original television series Ask the StoryBots and StoryBots Super Songs.
 It was created and produced by JibJab Bros.
 Studios (now StoryBots Inc.) and premiered exclusively on Netflix on December 1, 2017.
 It received six nominations for the 45th Daytime Emmy Awards and won two, including for Outstanding Special Class Animated Program.

-The special features an appearance by Ed Asner as Santa Claus.
+The special features an appearance by Ed Asner as Santa Claus, a role he also played a few times in media such as the film Elf, Regular Show, and the television special Olive, the Other Reindeer.
 He received an Emmy nomination for the role.

 Plot

 Bo mistakenly thinks that her friends do not like her gifts, so she heads to the North Pole to ask Santa Claus for help making awesome presents for her friends.
 She learns along the way that Christmas is about something far more than presents.